Ajites1/Computer-Vision-Final-Project---Deaging-task/README.md

 Final project for Computer Vision

 ### Instructions to Run Code
 To train the model run the `diffusion.ipynb` notebook in the training scripts module.
-The trainer will save the models to a specified folder `epochs_attempt1` folder.
-Currently the trainer is training the first iteration of the model.
-The 3 model architectures that we tested are in the .py files `diffusion_1, diffusion_2, diffusion_3`
+The trainer will save the models to a specified folder.
+Currently, the trainer is training the first iteration of the model.
+The 3 model architectures that we tested are in the .py files `diffusion_1, diffusion_2, diffusion_3.`

-You can dowload the weights from the attached google drive.
 There are testing scripts named `diffusion_test_model#` where # is the model number.
-These take in a image, current age, and target age and output a new person's image.
+These take in an image, current age, and target age and output a new person's image.

+You can download the weights for each model from [Google Drive](https://drive.google.com/drive/folders/12Z2-qYfdntCCWAosQUfV-GFVP3bs64cz?usp=sharing)

 ### Members
 Ajitesh Parthasarathy (parth057@umn.edu), William Chastek (chast068@umn.edu), Viswa Nadimpalli (nadim016@umn.edu)